Shin Young-kyun: Biography

-Shin Young-kyun was born in Pyongsan, Hwanghae Province (now part of North Korea) in 1928.
+Shin Young-kyun was born in Pyongsan, Korea, Empire of Japan (now Hwanghae Province, North Korea) in 1928.
 When he was 10 years old, Shin went to Seoul.
 While studying dentistry at Seoul National University, he participated in a drama club where he got to know Park Am, Gil Yok-yun, and Lee Nak-hoon, who later became actors and composer.